 3 Credits Students read and study representative works of American literature from its origins to the present.
+Prerequisites: ENG 110 or Writing Assessment Score of 3 or above

 ENG 318 - Nature Writers

 3 Credits Students read and study selected texts from the genre of non-fiction nature writing.
 Discussions and writing assignments help students develop an understanding of movements and trends within the genre as well as an appreciation for the achievements of individual authors.